If you haven’t realized this yet, I’m kind of a goal setting freak.

 Let’s establish up front that goals are something more substantial than dreams or wishes.

-They can start with dreams or wishes, but they have an action plan behind them – something that spells out how we convert a desire into something real.
+They can start as dreams or wishes, but they have an action plan behind them that spells out how to convert a desire into something real.

 Start by setting some financial goals.
-If you’ve never thought much about this, here are 10 good financial goals that everyone should have especially for 2016.
+If you’ve never thought much about this, here are 10 good financial goals that everyone should make a priority in 2023.

 The great thing about this goal is that anyone can do it, regardless of income or wealth level.
 And if you want to get the most out of your finances, it’s virtually a requirement that you get out of debt.